OUR OBJECTIVES:

 Discussions to form a charity to provide eyecare to homeless and other vulnerable people started back in April 2003 between four optometrists – Harinder Paul, Elaine Styles, Mohan Vaithianathar and Edwin Achu.

 The initial idea came from Harinder.
 He noticed the lack of eyewear and facilities to provide eyecare to locals during his travels especially in the townships in South Africa.
 He was inspired to help somehow, and on his return to England, he discussed his observations and ideas with a few people.
-Elaine had previously (and still does) successfully run an opticians service at the Crisis Open Christmas.
+Since 1997, Elaine had previously run an opticians service at the Crisis Open Christmas.
 Mohan had also worked for various vision aid organisations providing eyecare to the less fortunate overseas.
 Edwin had always been keen to do some work with vision aid but the opportunity never presented itself!

 They wanted to provide optical services to homeless and other vulnerable people in an environment in which they feel comfortable.
 It took five months of organization to find the equipment we needed, the right location and the volunteers to run the clinic and in September 2003 the charity was born.